How to Dress a Newborn

 Fitting newborns into car seats isn’t too hard when the weather is mild.
 Usually all they need to wear is a onesie with a light blanket placed over them once they’ve been buckled in.
 A pair of pants or shorts for hot days can help provide an extra layer of protection against pinching from the buckle.

-But what about during winter, when baby is outfitted in his lovely new puffy Patagonia snowsuit?
+But what about during winter, when baby is outfitted in their lovely new puffy snowsuit?
 “There are strong recommendations about not using any puffy attire in the car seat,” Price says.
 That’s because the extra air between baby and the coat could be dangerous during a car accident.
 “It’s important to take it off and put a blanket on top of the straps,” she says.

 Since you’re likely not sure whether baby has sensitive skin out of the gate, Price recommends saving the brightly dyed outfits decorated with character designs for older babies.
 “When they’re new and you’re hardly leaving the house, they don’t need the adorable outfit with Mickey Mouse on it,” she says.
 “Plain, soft clothing is ideal.”